arvinmv/arvinmv.github.io/content/posts/slice-of-life.md

 author: Arvin Vitug
 ---

 Does anyone else think it's weird when bios or about me's are written in 3rd person?
-Well, I do, so we're not going to that here.
+Well, I do, so we're not going to do that here.

 My name is Arvin Vitug.
 Friends from the Navy call me 'V', everyone else typically uses 'Arv' if we'ere cool like that.
 I spent my childhood and adolescence growing up in Guam from the village of Barrigada specifically, sometimes Barrigods (iykyk).